jamiewaxberg/portfolio-v2/README.md

 # Front-end Development Portfolio

-This is the repository for Steph Milovic's front-end development portfolio.
-To see the site live, visit [stephmilovic.com](http://stephmilovic.com).
+This is the repository for Jamie Waxberg's front-end development portfolio.
+To see the site live, visit [jamiewaxberg.com](http://jamiewaxberg.com).